If My Husband Goes to Jail, Can I Sell Our House?

 Understanding Property Ownership

 Selling a house while in prison requires knowledge of the intricacies of joint ownership property.
+Property ownership laws and the type of ownership—such as joint tenants, tenants in common, or community property states—directly affect your legal authority and ability to sell the home.
 Here’s what you need to know:

 1. Joint Ownership